zengmingcd/AI_Learning/docs/Fundamental AI Concepts(Microsoft)/CourseNote.md

 ### Machine Learning
 - Machine Learning is the foundation for most AI solutions.
-- Machine Learning based Data.
+- Machine Learning based on the Data.
 Machine Learning model try to find the relationship between data.
 - Machine Learning in Microsoft Azure
   - Automated machine learning: this feature enables non-experts to quickly create an effective machine learning model from data.
   - Azure Machine Learning designer: a graphical interface enabling no-code development of machine learning solutions.